eam-00/Util-scripts/Genmon/README.md

 # Genmon Scripts

-A couple of bash scripts I use to get information on the XFCE Panel, using the [Genmon Plugin](https://docs.xfce.org/panel-plugins/xfce4-genmon-plugin).
+A couple of Bash scripts I use to put information onto the XFCE Panel, using the [Genmon Plugin](https://docs.xfce.org/panel-plugins/xfce4-genmon-plugin).

 **genMon-time.sh**